jsndyks/veloclubdevis/README.md

 You will need to figure out the scaling from that.

 Also, I don't really want the blue and white rectangles at the side to be visible at all, but they may need to be for larger sizes.
 These are just colours that can be used around the edges to fit in with the side colours (see later).
+Look at Hampsten and LeMond - they have tiny thin bits of blue and white at the edges of the rectangle to fill the space - so this is your wiggle room!

 Try to fit the central column (grey, white, red, yellow) to fill as much of the jersey as possible.